Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 You can also hike 6.25 miles (10 km) to the middle lake, which is at an elevation of 7,380’ (2,250 m).
 Due to the elevation, there are fewer people up there, but it’s definitely worth the hike as it’s the more beautiful of the two (below right).

 If you prefer to ride up on an horse you can do that too.
-Honestly, the path is steep, often full of twisted tree roots, and sometimes muddy, which actually seemed frightening to do via horseback.
+But the path is steep, full of twisted tree roots, and sometimes muddy, which actually seemed like it would be frightening to do via horseback.

 Lower Lake